Friday & Saturday,

 Scott Naugle, Owner of Pass Christian Books

-Dr. Rebecca Powell, USM Gulf Park
+Dr. Rebecca Powell, University of Southern Mississippi, Gulf Park

 Johnnie Bernhard, author